 The preparation of the Report is a long study and analysis process carried out by numerous institutional and non-institutional parties, and concerns applicable legislation, statistical data, successful projects, as well as the different bilateral and multilateral international cooperation initiatives taken by Italy.

 In Italy, Presidential Decree No. 103 of 14 May 2007 provides that the Government submits the Report on the basis of the template/draft previously prepared by the National Observatory for Childhood and Adolescence.
 The draft report in its final version is then sent to the Interministerial Committee for Human Rights (Comitato interministeriale per i diritti umani .- CIDU) under the Italian Ministry of Foreign Affairs and International Cooperation, which forwards it to the UN Committee for examination.

 The evaluation procedure provides that the Committee sets the dates of the Plenary session and the Pre-session.
 During the Pre-session the Committee meets, behind closed doors, the NGO delegations and the coalitions having previously sent written information, in the form of alternative or supplementary reports, from which recommendations on critical topics can emerge.

-Before the plenary Session, the UN Committee sends the Government the so-called List of issues where it asks to specify and examine more thoroughly some issues.
-The State must answer in writing and within the set deadlines to all the requests and, in the plenary Session, the state of implementation of the Convention in the State party is discussed on the basis of the governmental Report, any supplementary Reports made by the NGOs and the answers given to the List of Issues.
-In the final Remarks, the UN Committee underlines the existing weaknesses, prompting actions where the situation is not consistent with the provisions of the Convention.
+Before the Plenary session, the UN Committee sends the Government the so-called ‘List of issues’, through which it asks the State to specify and provide more information and details on some issues.
+The State shall answer in writing and within the set deadlines to all the requests and, in the Plenary session, the state of implementation of the Convention in the State Party is discussed on the basis of the Government’s Report, as well as any supplementary Reports made by the NGOs, and the official reply to the List of Issues.
+In its Concluding Observations, the UN Committee underlines the progress made by the State in the implementation of the Convention, as well as persisting challenges , inviting the State to take action if the situation is not consistent with the provisions of the Convention.

 Browse and download: